Does Graphic Design Require Math? 10 Reasons Why It Does

 Three-point shows height as the third dimension that recedes.

-Perspective is a useful tool for a graphic designer that can add a real impression to a design.
+Perspective is a useful tool for a graphic designer to add dimension to an artwork.

-The Golden Mean is found everywhere in western architecture, art, and design.
+You can find the Golden Mean everywhere in western architecture, art, and design.

 This was originally Greek and based on math.